Pelvic Floor Tips & Postpartum Checkups

 If a pelvic organ has moved downwards from its original place due to an un-supportive pelvic floor, we consider that a pelvic organ prolapse – also pelvic floor dysfunction.

 Decreased athletic capacity can be considered a result of pelvic floor dysfunction.
-And issues like urinary frequency or urgency are also often due to a poorly functioning pelvic floor.
+And issues like urinary frequency or urgency are also often due to a poorly functioning pelvic floor muscles.

-The reason why pelvic floor issues develop is multifaceted.
+The reason why pelvic floor pain develop is multifaceted.

 Pregnancy and childbirth is a biggie for a lot of women.
-I believe (and there is research evidence to support this) that the way we birth is often a precipitating factor for pelvic floor dysfunction.
+The way we birth is often a precipitating factor for pelvic floor dysfunction and obviously pelvic floor pain.

 The expectation to “bounce back” after childbirth is also unrealistic and although we may feel great, doing too much too soon and in the wrong way can compromise the integrity of the inner core system.

-Major Factors That Can Contribute To Pelvic Health Problems
+Major Factors That Can Contribute To Pelvic Floor Dysfunction

-- Alignment and posture – How do you orient your body against gravity?
-Is it causing greater pressure on the pelvic floor?
+• Alignment and posture – How do you orient your body against gravity?
+Is it causing greater pressure on the pelvic floor muscles?
 Do you sit or stand in postures that close off the pelvis and the pelvic floor?

-- Heart-Mind-Spirit – I must say that there is a curious connection between the pelvis and our overall state of being.
+• Heart-Mind-Spirit – There is a curious connection between the pelvis and our overall state of being.
 Emotions and history can be “housed” in the pelvic floor.
 Sometimes the pain or of a wounded mind, heart or spirit can manifest physically (as pelvic floor or some other physical dysfunction).
 So sometimes the key to healing is to allow for an exploration of emotions-thoughts-beliefs in a safe non-judgemental space.

-Should everyone just do kegels or “stop the flow of urine” to strengthen the pelvic floor?
+Should everyone just do kegels or “stop the flow of urine” to strengthen the pelvic floor muscles?

-No. While a number of people do have a truly weak pelvic floor that needs strengthening, others don’t.
+No. While a number of people do have a truly pelvic floor muscles that needs strengthening, others don’t.

-So, it’s important to assess the underlying causes before jumping straight to doing kegels (either during a postpartum checkup or, ideally before becoming pregnant).
+So, it’s important to assess the underlying causes during a pelvic floor physical therapy assessment before jumping straight to doing kegels (either during a postpartum checkup or, ideally before becoming pregnant).

 Kegels have the potential to make a problem worse.
-If kegels are in fact appropriate as a starting point to re-training the pelvic floor, then we need to make sure they’re being done correctly and to also practice them in functional positions or movements.
+If kegels are in fact appropriate as a starting point to re-training the pelvic floor muscles, then we need to make sure they’re being done correctly and to also practice them in functional positions or movements.

 What causes Diastasis Recti and can it be fixed post pregnancy or during a postpartum checkup with rehab exercises?